tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 In the rabbit, an antidote injection is given to the rabbit so that he or she can wake up faster.
 They usually wake up in less than 10 minutes after surgery.

-Dogs and cats do not need antidote injections.
+Cats do not need antidote injections.
 They usually wake up within 10 minutes after surgery.

 ANAESTHETIC TIP FOR VETS